NASCAR COO Phelps says sport needs to end focus on negative

 "Our digital and social numbers are very robust and growing," Phelps said.
 "We're going to put a lot of effort into seeing if we can get these ratings turned around and in a positive direction.
 We've seen a bunch of overnights in the last three or four weeks that are moving in the right direction.
 That said, we have a lot of work to do."

-Phelps said he knows some fans have soured on the Big Three of Kevin Harvick, Kyle Busch and Truex dominating the season (the trio had won 15 of 20 races) but there is a new generation of stars on the way.
+Phelps said he knows some fans have soured on the Big Three of Kevin Harvick, Kyle Busch and Truex dominating the season (the trio have won 16 of 21 races) but there is a new generation of stars on the way.
+It just wasn't Sunday: Busch won his sixth race of the season.

 "We'd love to see some of these other 'Young Guns' get their first win," Phelps said.